 When you make the mistake of admitting to others that you are a writer, they immediately assume you know things that are kept secret from “normal” people.
 For instance, they will simply assume that you can tell them where you get your ideas for writing.
 Well, I am fairly sure that I got the idea for this post from watching a YouTube video in which the Master, Neil Gaiman, says that every author has a joke answer for that one with enough sarcastic wit in it to punish the asker with public humiliation.

 I asked the dog if she knew any jokes like that which I could use to prepare for someone asking me that question in public.
-She said, “You could tell them that your family dog tells what to write every day.”
+She said, “You could tell them that your family dog tells you what to write every day.”

 “No,” I said, “people would never believe it.”